Base Index Number definition

 • If Base Rent is to be increased pursuant to clause (b), the new Base Rent shall be the product obtained by multiplying the Base Rent then in effect (the “Initial Base Rent”) by a fraction the numerator of which is equal to the Current Index Number and the denominator of which is equal to the Base Index Number.

-More Definitions of base index number
+More Definitions of Base Index Number

-base index number is the level of the “Index” (as hereinafter defined) for the month and year during which the Effective Date occurs; the "Current Index Number" is the level of the Index for the month of September of the year preceding the adjustment year; the "Index" is the Consumer Price Index for All Urban Consumers, U.S. City Average, All items published by the United States Department of Commerce (base year 1982-84=100), or any successor index thereto as hereinafter provided.
-If publication of the Index is discontinued, or if the basis of calculating the Index is materially changed, then the Parties shall substitute for the Index comparable statistics as computed by an agency of the United States Government or, if none, by a substantial and responsible periodical or publication of recognized authority most closely approximating the result which would have been achieved by the Index.
+Base Index Number shall be the level of the Index for the month during which this Agreement is dated; the “Current Index Number” shall be the level of the Index for the month during which this Agreement is dated of the year preceding the adjustment year; the “Index” shall be the Consumer Price Index for all urban consumers, U.S. City Average, published by the United States Department of Commerce (base year 1982-84 = 100), or any successor index thereto as hereinafter provided.
+If publication of the Index is discontinued, or if the basis of calculating the Index is materially changed, then Landlord shall substitute for the Index comparable statistics as computed by an agency of the United States Government or, if none, by a substantial and responsible periodical or publication of recognized authority most closely approximating the result which would have been achieved by the Index.

-base index number means the index number designated in the Index for "All Items" for the United States City Average for the month of December, 1982, which is acknowledged by the parties as being 292.4;
+Base Index Number means the index number designated in the Index for "All Items" for the United States City Average for the month of December, 1982, which is acknowledged by the parties as being 292.4;

-base index number shall be the level of the Index for the month during which the Effective Date of this Agreement occurs; the "Current Index Number" shall be the level of the Index for the month of September of the year preceding the adjustment year; the "Index" shall be the Consumer Price Index for All Urban Consumers ("CPI-U") for the West Region published by the Bureau of Labor Statistics of United States Department of Labor (base year 1982-84=100), or any successor index thereto as hereinafter provided.
+Base Index Number shall be the level of the Index for the month during which the Effective Date of this Agreement occurs; the "Current Index Number" shall be the level of the Index for the month of September of the year preceding the adjustment year; the "Index" shall be the Consumer Price Index for All Urban Consumers ("CPI-U") for the West Region published by the Bureau of Labor Statistics of United States Department of Labor (base year 1982-84=100), or any successor index thereto as hereinafter provided.
 If publication of the Index is discontinued, or if the basis of calculating the Index is materially changed, then the Approving Parties shall substitute for the Index comparable statistics as computed by an agency of the United States Government or, if none, by a substantial and responsible periodical or publication of recognized authority most closely approximating the result which would have been achieved by the Index.

 • Base Index Figure means (subject to Condition 4.3(i)) the base index figure as specified in the relevant Final Terms;